cncf/tag-security/governance/process.md

    already exist.
 If an issue already exists that is marked as a suggestion but you are interested in leading, comment on the issue and reach out in the [#tag-security-triage](https://cloud-native.slack.com/archives/CJX8EBF1D) channel to bring attention to it.
-Skip to the 3rd step.
+Skip to ask for collaboration.

 1. **Raise an Issue:** [Create an issue](https://github.com/cncf/tag-security/issues/new) that outlines the